wp-plugins/print-money/readme.txt

 == Screenshots ==

-1. Print Money button shows when hovering over WordPress image
+1. Print Money shows when hovering over an image
-2. Print Money Button on a Next Gen gallery when hovering over an image or gallery
+2. Print Money button on a photography site
-3. Print Money on Justified Grid demonstration
+3. Print Money button showing over a space image
-4. Button on a blog image
+4. Print Money buttons work very well on Meme and Viral Sites
-5. Backend settings part 1
+5. Backend settings
-6. Backend Settings part 2
+6. Monetize your logo into goods
-7. Track number of button clicks per image settings on your site
+7. Works well on family photo sites

 == Changelog ==